 In a matter in the Southern District of New York, Mylan Pharmaceuticals (Mylan) sued Analysis Group client Procter & Gamble (P&G) over allegedly false and misleading statements in its advertising for Prilosec OTC, a non-prescription version of the acid reflux medication omeprazole.
 Mylan manufactures a generic version of prescription-strength omeprazole, and claimed that it lost sales because of P&G's allegedly false and misleading advertising claims that Prilosec OTC was the same drug as prescription omeprazole.

-Procter & Gamble counsel Kramer, Levin, Naftalis & Frankel LLP retained Analysis Group to provide a rebuttal damages analysis related to Mylan's claim.
+P&G's counsel, Kramer Levin Naftalis & Frankel LLP, retained Analysis Group to provide a rebuttal damages analysis related to Mylan's claim.
 Managing Principals Paul Greenberg and Alan White led a team supporting academic affiliate Professor Ernst Berndt in his independent analysis of all market factors that may have contributed to the decline in sales of Mylan's drug.
-Professor Berndt evaluated the impact of prices, drug quality, and marketing efforts and determined that Prilosec OTC outsold Mylan's drug primarily because of lower prices and availability without a prescription, rather than the alleged false and misleading advertising.
+Professor Berndt evaluated the impact of prices, drug quality, and marketing efforts, and determined that Prilosec OTC outsold Mylan's drug primarily because of lower prices and availability without a prescription, rather than the alleged false and misleading advertising.
 Professor Berndt's analysis further demonstrated that consumer recall of P&G's Prilosec OTC advertising was low, and that it was difficult to establish a direct link between P&G's advertising and Mylan's lost sales.